-Putting up a curtain pole sounds like such a simple DIY job, but in period properties soft crumbly plaster and bricks make getting a secure fixing difficult.
-To ensure everything goes smoothly, follow this simple step-by-step guide to install your curtain pole.
+Putting up a curtain pole sounds like such a simple DIY job, but in period properties soft crumbly plaster and bricks can make getting a secure fixing difficult, and in modern new builds, uPVC frames can cause similar issues.

 - Curtain pole and brackets

 - Wall plugs

 Work out how long your curtain pole needs to be, taking into account that 20cm should be added to each side of the window so the drawn back curtain will not block out light during the day.

 Consider that the heavier the curtain material and the thicker the lining, the more room they will take up when pulled back.
 This should be factored into your final measurement.

 For step-by-step instructions, take a look at our guide to how to measure up for curtains.

 Now you need to mark up where to site the pole and decide on the distance above the window.

 Allow at least three inches above the top of the frame in order to make an attractive drop and to keep out cold air during winter.
 If you have the curtains already, hold them up in situ to see what height will work best.

 This stage is a two person job as the level needs to be done by eye rather than using a spirit level.